jameshparmenter/Course-3-Advanced-Analytics-for-Organisational-Impact/README.md

 <b>RStudio: MLR</b>
-Within R - we applied the inverse square of age to adapt our MLR model later to improve fit.
+</br>Within R - we applied the inverse square of age to adapt our MLR model later to improve fit.
 We visualise both the regression models, with a line of best fit.
 There is little to no distinction between the two regression scatterplots, however both show a positive correlation between predicted and actual values.
 The spread increases at higher values meaning predictions are more accurate at central values.